-The title character in Meet Millie, a CBS sitcom that aired from 1952 to 1956, was a young woman named Millie Bronson (played by Elena Verdugo).
+The following guest post by Cary O’Dell examines Meet Millie, a CBS sitcom that aired from 1952 to 1956.
+The title character is a young woman named Millie Bronson (played by Elena Verdugo).
 In many ways, Millie made Mary Richards possible.
 Ironic, then, that so many television histories pinpoint Mary Tyler Moore’s spunky 1970s heroine as television’s very first “independent career gal” when, in actuality, Ms. Bronson was, long before Mary decamped for Minneapolis, a young single working woman, anxious to take on the world.

 Introduced in the fall of 1952, Meet Millie told the story of twenty-something Millie Bronson, a New York City secretary who shared a Manhattan brownstone with her doting mother.
 The series, like The Mary Tyler Moore Show later, divided its time pretty much evenly between Millie’s home life (with her mom and her eccentric, geeky downstairs neighbor, the wonderfully named Alfred Prinzmetal) and her work life (where she put up with her cranky boss Mr. Boone and casually dated Mr. Boone’s son, Johnny).

 Like much early TV product, Meet Millie began as a radio series.
 Beginning over the CBS radio airwaves in July of 1951, “Millie Milie” was a solid, if not spectacular success, often finding itself unflatteringly lumped in with other sitcoms featuring single women, like “My Friend Irma,” or simply dismissed as a “Maisie” rip-off.

 On radio, actress Audrey Totter, famous for her roles in various film noirs, starred as Millie.
 But when the series transitioned to the small screen in late 1952, MGM, the film studio Totter was under contract to, wouldn’t release her to do television and a new Millie had to be found.